CDC: Modernizing Disease Surveillance for Faster Outbreak Response

 My Approach

-We shadowed epidemiologists as they worked through daily lab loads and saw them juggling spreadsheets, sticky notes, and multiple browser tabs just to keep track of what to review next.
+We partnered closely with epidemiologists and public health staff, shadowing them as they worked through daily lab reports and case queues during both routine operations and outbreak response.
+This firsthand observation revealed how much of their time was spent navigating spreadsheets, sticky notes, and multiple browser tabs just to keep track of what needed attention next.

 Reflection